CaptainCrouton89/AlariaWiki/Astral Plane.md

 All souls of the living go to the [Astral Plane](Astral Plane) upon death.
 The [Astral Plane](Astral Plane) is composed of a vast sea, dotted with millions of islands, populated with thousands and thousands of the the souls of the dead. *** is the self declared queen of the souls, though dozens of other powerful figures of the [Astral Plane](Astral Plane) vie for his position.

+## Fauna

+#### Astral Sentinels
+In the Astral Plane, massive ethereal creatures known as Astral Sentinels roam the islands.
+These creatures, remnants of forgotten celestial battles, are attracted to disturbances in psychic energy.
+They serve as both protectors and dangers to astral travelers.